pytest-dev/pytest/doc/en/reference/reference.rst

                             Directory to take the pytester example files from

     Environment variables:
-      CI                       When truthy, pytest knows it is running in a CI process and does not truncate summary info BUILD_NUMBER             equivalent to CI
+      CI                       When set (regardless of value), pytest knows it is running in a CI process and does not truncate summary info
+      BUILD_NUMBER             equivalent to CI
       PYTEST_ADDOPTS           Extra command line options
       PYTEST_PLUGINS           Comma-separated plugins to load during startup